 How much do removals cost?

-Once you’ve found your dream home and exchanged contracts the next step is finding a removals company.
+As you approach exchanging contracts on your new home, it's time to book a removals company.
 But how much do removals cost?
 What are the likely extra charges for packing and unpacking?
 And what about unexpected costs if your move is delayed?
 Here's what you can expect and how to cut your removal costs.

 The cost of moving house will vary greatly depending on the size of your house, the amount of stuff you want moved and how far it needs to be transported.